bcadile/Preservation/README.md

 # Viva la Preservation Coffee — Ambient Player

-A minimal single-purpose web app that streams ambient recordings from Preservation Coffee & Tea on loop.
+A minimal web app that streams ambient recordings from Preservation Coffee & Tea.

 ## What it does